mmistakes/minimal-mistakes/_drafts/kotlin-type-classes.md

     }
 ```

-At first sight, we decouple the DTO from the code that validates it.
+At first sight, we decoupled the DTO from the code that validates it.

 The `process` function, aka the function that uses the validation, can be rewritten as follows using the new `Validator<T>` interface: